nickchase/k0s/docs/troubleshooting.md

 With Kubernetes' shift to CRI, Kubelet's method of obtaining container metrics through its embedded [cAdvisor] no longer works as it used to.
-This process doesn't go via CRI but directly interacts with the container runtime, which is only natively supported for containerd.
+This process doesn't use CRI but directly interacts with the container runtime, which is only natively supported for containerd.
 K0s automatically manages this for its built-in containerd runtime.
 For custom containerd runtimes, you can use the flag `--kubelet-extra-flags=--containerd=/path/to/containerd.sock` when starting